Utilitarian Welfare and Representation Guarantees of Approval-Based Multiwinner Rules: Average Performance: An Experimental Evaluation

-\paragraph{Results.} We considered the following voting rules: AV, CC, seq-CC, PAV, seq-PAV, seq-\phragmen, Monroe's rule, as well as the 1.5-, 2-, and 5-Geometric rule.
 Our results are displayed as boxplots in \Cref{fig:preflib} for the preflib dataset and in \Cref{fig:uniform} for the uniform dataset.
-The top and bottom of boxes represent the first and third quantiles, the middle red bar shows the median.
-The dashed intervals (whiskers) show the range of all values, i.e., the minimum and maximum AV- or CC-ratio.
-The results for the preflib and random dataset are largely similar; we comment on the differences later on.
+Since the results for the Mallows and the urn dataset are largely similar, we have moved the corresponding plots to the appendix, Section~\ref{app:exp}.
+In these plots, the top and bottom of boxes represent the first and third quantiles, the middle red bar shows the median.
+The dashed intervals (whiskers) show the range of all values, i.e., the minimum and maximum utilitarian or representation ratio.
+In addition, we use our results to rank the rules according to their mean utilitarian and representation ratios (\Cref{tab:util,tab:egal} below, \Cref{tab:util2,tab:egal2} in the appendix).
+The differences between the means (and thus the ranking) are largely statistically significant according to a paired t-test with significance level $p=0.01)$.
+Those differences that are not statistically significant are marked with brackets in the tables.

+The results for all four datasets are largely similar.
+The main difference between datasets is a varying range of ratio values (per rule), while the relative comparison between rules remains stable.
+Also \Cref{tab:util} shows largely the same ranking for both datasets; the same holds for \Cref{tab:egal}.
+Further note that the rankings differ only between datasets when mean differences are very small.
+Consequently, the following conclusions hold for all considered datasets.

 The main conclusion from the experiments is that the classification obtained from worst-case analytical bounds also holds in our (average-case) experiments.
-PAV, seq-PAV, and seq-\phragmen{} perform very well with respect to the AV-ratio, beaten only by 1.5-Geometric and AV itself.
-This is mirrored by our theoretical results as only PAV, seq-PAV, and seq-\phragmen{} achieve a $\Theta(\nicefrac{1}{\sqrt{k}})$ AV-guarantee.
-For the uniform dataset, however, seq-\phragmen{} has slightly lower AV-ratios, but still comparable to PAV and seq-PAV.
-Also the 2-Geometric rule achieves comparable AV-ratios.
-Even better AV-ratios are achieved only by 1.5-Geometric and---by definition---by AV.
+PAV, seq-PAV, rev-seq-PAV, 2-Geometric, and seq-\phragmen{} achieve very high utilitarian ratios, surpassed only by 1.5-Geometric and AV itself.
+This is mirrored by our theoretical results as only PAV, seq-PAV, and seq-\phragmen{} achieve a $\Theta(\nicefrac{1}{\sqrt{k}})$ utilitarian guarantee.
+The utilitarian ratios of SLAV are slightly below these rules.
+For $5$-Geometric, Monroe, seq-CC, and CC we observe significantly lower utilitarian ratios.
+Again, this is reflected in our worst-case analysis: these rules have a $\Theta(\nicefrac{1}{k})$ utilitarian guarantee.
+When considering all datasets, the mean utilitarian ratios can be ranked as follows (rules in curly brackets appear in different orders in the datasets):

+This ranking is more fine-grained than the worst-case analysis but still compatible with the more coarse classification obtained from sorting by worst-case bounds.